Sri Chand: Relationship with Sikhs

-Guru Hargobind's eldest son, Baba Gurditta, was given to the Udasins at the behest of Baba Sri Chand and Baba Gurditta eventually replaced Baba Sri Chand as head of the Udasins after his death.
+Sri Chand shifted to Bartha in Pathankot district, Punjab.
+Guru Hargobind's eldest son, Baba Gurditta, was given to the Udasins at the behest of Baba Sri Chand, despite Gurditta being a house-holder and not a celebrate or ascetic.
+Sri Chand appointed Baba Gurditta as his successor in 1629.
+Baba Gurditta eventually replaced Baba Sri Chand as head of the Udasins after his death.
 Baba Gurditta was the father of Guru Hari Rai, the grandfather of Guru Har Krishan, and the elder half-brother of Guru Tegh Bahadur.

 Sri Chand was there for the groundbreaking ceremony for the establishment of Kiratpur at the foothills of the Shivalik Range by Baba Gurditta on the orders of Guru Hargobind.
 Sri Chand broke the ground for the project himself.
 Sri Chand also participated in the cremation ceremony of Baba Buddha.

 Ram Rai, son of Guru Har Rai joined the Udasin sect after a failed attempt of being an official eighth Guru of the Sikhs.

 Death

-Sri Chand died in Kiratpur on 13 January 1629.
+As per the Bhatt Bahis, Sri Chand died in Kiratpur on 13 January 1629.
 He had arranged Baba Gurditta to succeed him as the Udasi leader prior to his death.
+Some sources claim he died in 1643.
+According to Udasi beliefs, Sri Chand did not die but rather disappeared into the forests of Chamba in Himachal Pradesh after giving a final sermon to a Bhutanese disciple named Brahmaketu.
+Sri Chand's teachings and practices were continued by Baba Gurditta and the four Adi-Udasis, namely Almast, Balu Hasna, Goinda, and Phula.